harshsinghcs/dyrectorio/CONTRIBUTING.md

 [optional footer(s)]
 ```

-The commit contains the following structural elements, to communicate intent to the consumers of dyrector.io library:
+The commit contains the following structural elements, to communicate intent to the consumers of the dyrector.io library:

 1. **fix:** a commit of the _type_ `fix` patches a bug in your codebase (this correlates with [`PATCH`](http://semver.org/#summary) in Semantic Versioning).
 1. **feat:** a commit of the _type_ `feat` introduces a new feature to the codebase (this correlates with [`MINOR`](http://semver.org/#summary) in Semantic Versioning).